 Applying for the Debt Arrangement Scheme (DAS) involves a series of specific steps, from making the initial application to working with a DAS-approved money adviser.
 We've highlighted the key steps in the application process below.

-To protect yourself from legal actions by creditors during the DAS application process, you can apply for a temporary moratorium on your debts.
+To protect yourself from legal action from creditors during the DAS application process, you can apply for a temporary moratorium on your debts.
 This period offers a respite, giving you time to set up the necessary arrangements without facing immediate legal consequences for your unpaid debt.

 Get debt advice from a reliable debt management company